varun008/dice-game/README.md

 ## Run unit tests

-To run the junit tests run the project as Junit Test by right clicking on project and choosing Run As->Junit Test.
+To run the junit tests run the project as Junit Test by right clicking on project and choosing Run As->Junit Test by choosing com.gl.dicegame.tests.TestRunner.java as the class.
 Note: Make sure Junit 5 Library is added to the build path of the project.